Coal takes millions of years to form

 - The Western coal region includes Alaska, Arizona, Colorado, Montana, New Mexico, North Dakota, Utah, Washington, and Wyoming.

-- Wyoming produced 74% of the coal mined in the Western coal region and is the largest coal-producing state in the United States.
-Eight of the top ten producing coal mines in the United States were located in Wyoming, and all of those mines are surface mines.
+- Wyoming, the largest coal-producing state in the United States, produced 41% of total U.S. coal production and 74% of the coal mined in the Western coal region.
+Seven of the top ten producing coal mines in the United States were located in Wyoming, and all of those mines are surface mines.

 - Surface mines produced 92% of the coal in the Western coal region.